 This technique is used by our MPSuperShape tool to manipulate shapes, as well as import/export them to other data formats.
 In the example to the right, two drivetime polygons have been drawn around two sales offices using MapPoint.
 These mark areas within a specific driving time of each office.
 MPSuperShape can combine them into one, to give an effective market territory of the two offices.
 MPSuperShape can also find shape intersections, calculate pushpin boundary shapes, and import/export shapes in a variety of file formats.

 The Single State Mapper also uses this technique to produce maps of individual states for presentation purposes.

 MapPoint is available in two geographic editions: North America, and Europe.
 Both are available in English, but the European edition is also available in the French, German, Italian, and Spanish languages.

 Although only about a third of Chandu Thota’s Programming MapPoint in .NET (Programming) book covers the desktop version of MapPoint, it is both the best and most recent MapPoint programming book.
 This book is strongly recommended if you are developing in the .NET environment.
 The remainder of the book covers the defunct MapPoint Web Service and a very early version of Virtual Earth.

-The older MapPoint for Dummies book (Buy from the US, Buy from the UK) is also recommended.
-This provides an excellent and comprehensive walk-through of MapPoint’s capabilities.
-Although it is based on the 2002 version, much of the functionality is very similar.
-The menus and toolbars have been redesigned, but all of the original operations are still available.
+The older MapPoint for Dummies book (Buy from the US, Buy from the UK) may also be useful.
+This provides an excellent and comprehensive walk-through of MapPoint 2002′s capabilities.
+The menus and toolbars have been redesigned since 2002, but all of the original operations are still available.
 Unlike Chandu Thota’s book, this book is really about using MapPoint as an application.
 It only has an introduction to using the programming interface.